tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 Spammers want to get backlinks from your site to improve their site's PageRank or redirect your visitors to malicious sites.This level of spam can damage your reputation with readers and commentators if you fail to tackle it.
 It is not uncommon for some WordPress websites to receive hundreds or even thousands of comments every week.
 However, by using a CleanTalk plugin, spam can be easily handled by your WordPress website.

 = CleanTalk's features =
 CleanTalk is one of the fastest plugins that allows you to lower the server load.
-One of the important parameters for each web master is the speed of the site, so we make sure that our plugin consumes as little as possible of server resources.
-Cloud service provides the advantage that all the checks take place in the cloud.
+One of the important parameters for each webmaster is the speed of the site, so we make sure that our plugin consumes as few server resources as possible.
+The Cloud Service provides the advantage: all data processing takes place in the Cloud.

-CleanTalk has developed unique algorithms to assess visitor behavior.
-CleanTalk analyzes user behavior and parameters of completed forms.
-Our anti-spam module, installed on your website, sends the behavior parameters of either a visitor or spam bot.
-These parameters are estimated, and the CleanTalk service makes a decision – to post a message or to define it as spam and reject.
-On the basis of such checks, the service forms its own list of email addresses used by spam bots.
+CleanTalk team has developed unique algorithms to assess visitors' behavior.
+CleanTalk analyzes user behavior and the parameters of the filled forms.
+Our anti-spam module, being installed in your website, sends the behavior parameters of either a visitor or a spam bot.
+When these parameters are estimated, the CleanTalk service makes a decision – to post a message or to define it as spam and reject it.
+Based on these checks, the service forms its own list of email addresses used by spam bots.

-The registrations of visitors are checked in a similar manner.
-The service adds not only email addresses to the blacklist, but also IP addresses and domains of websites that are promoted through spam mailout.
+The registrations of visitors are being checked in a similar manner.
+The service adds to the blacklist not just email addresses, but also IP addresses and domains of websites that promote themselves through spam mailing.
 All of this happens automatically and requires no action from the administration of the website.
-At 2.5 million queries the service makes a mistake in 40-45 cases, i.e. CleanTalk detects spam with 99.9982% accuracy.
-We constantly monitor these errors and make adjustments to our algorithms, Even with this exceptional accuracy our team is aiming to improve figures over time.
+In 2.5 million queries the service makes a mistake in 40-45 cases, i.e. CleanTalk detects spam with 99.9982% accuracy.
+We constantly monitor these errors and make adjustments to our algorithms.
+Even with this exceptional accuracy our team is aiming to improve the figures over time.

 All-in-one.
-CleanTalk immediately protects all forms – comments, registration, feedback, contacts.
+CleanTalk protects all forms instantaneously — comments, registrations, feedback, contacts.
 No need to install additional plugins for each form.
 You save resources and increase performance of your website.

 Spam attacks log.
-Service CleanTalk records all filtered comments, registration and other spam attacks in the “Log of spam attacks” and stores the data in the log for up to 45 days.
+The service CleanTalk records all filtered comments, registrations and other spam attacks in the “Log of spam attacks” and stores the data in the log for up to 45 days.
 Using the log, you can ensure reliable protection of your website from spam and experience no false/positive filtering.

 With the help of anti-spam by CleanTalk you can check existing comments and users, to find and quickly delete spam comments at once.
 This allows administrators of websites to automatically check and identify spam bots, comments and users, which were not detected by conventional anti-spam tools.
-Checking existing comments and users is made against a database of the nearly 2 million certain spam bots.
-Detailed statistic allows CleanTalk customers to control the whole process.
+The existing comments and users checking process is performed in a database of the nearly 2 million identified spam bots.
+Detailed statistics allows CleanTalk customers to fully control it.

 CleanTalk has an advanced option “SpamFireWall”.
 This option allows you to block the most active spam bots before they get access to your website.
-It prevents website pages loading when attempted by by spam bots, so your web server doesn’t perform unnecessary scripts on these pages.
-Also it prevents scanning of website pages by spam bots.
-Subsequently SpamFireWall significantly reduces the load on your web server.
+It unloads you website pages when an attempt attack was made, so your web server won't run unnecessary scripts on these pages.
+Also it prevents any scanning of website pages by spam bots.
+Subsequently SpamFireWall significantly reduces your webserver load.
 SpamFireWall can mitigate HTTP/HTTPS DDoS attacks.
 When an intruder makes GET requests to attack your website, SpamFireWall will block requests from bad IP addresses.
 Your website gives the intruder a special page with a description of DDoS rejection instead of the website pages.
-SpamFireWall can help to reduce of CPU usage on your server for this reason.
+SpamFireWall can help to reduce the CPU usage of your server because of this reason.

 “CleanTalk team has been developing a cloud spam protection system for five years and has created a truly reliable anti-spam service designed for you to guarantee your safety”.